Film Studies Course Listing

 L. Czach

 The history of film has often been told as a narrative of classic films made by 'genius' directors.
-Yet, a truer history of the medium encompasses all kinds of material that was recorded on film--from home movies to educational films to feature-length fiction films.
+Yet, a truer history of the medium encompasses all kinds of material that was recorded on film-- from home movies to educational films to feature-length.
 Although this course will focus primarily on the development of the narrative film it will question the traditional narrative of film as a sequence of masterwork films made by great filmmakers.
 We will examine the development of film from its beginning in the late 19th century up to 1950 as both an art form as well as a commercial product, and much that falls between.
-We will learn about key film movements, genres, development of film technique, but also some of the lesser-known figures, movements, and films which have been sidelined by traditional film histories.
+We will learn about key film movements, genres, development of film technique, but also some of the lesser-known figures, movements, and films that have been sidelined by traditional film histories.

 FS 203 LEC A1: Television from Broadcasting to Screen Cultures